This page provides quick and easy tutorials to get started with Luos demonstration boards.

 Your device is now powered and connected.
 All the low-level code and electronics is ready to use to help you program your own behaviors.

-The USB node handle a specific module called "Gate".
-There are other boards hosting "Gate" module and using different connection than USB.
-These particular modules convert Luos modules data into something easier to understand and manage, using JSON API.
+The USB node handle a specific container called "Gate".
+There are other boards hosting "Gate" container and using different connection than USB.
+These particular containers convert Luos containers data into something easier to understand and manage, using JSON API.

 Interacting with the Luos system and program behaviors will require to spot the USB connection on your computer.
 The following steps are explained on the General board use page with more details.
 In the following example, the associated port is

 Once you know the port, you can connect using: